palantirnet/drupal-10-development/README.md

 ### Solr server

-A solr server is ready to be used at http://drupal-10-development.ddev.site:8983/solr/.
+A solr server is provided at http://drupal-10-development.ddev.site:8983/solr/.
+To ensure service is ready to be used, restart service using `ddev restart`.

 `search_api_solr` server dependency is not currently installed, if you want to test the functionality try this branch [search_api_example](https://github.com/palantirnet/drupal-10-development/tree/search_api_example) or follow these steps.
   * Install `search_api_solr` module `composer require drupal/search_api_solr`